wilsonliaows/docs/workbot/workbot-message-action.md

 By default, command input fields of type `string` default to control type 'text', which supports up to 150 characters.

 To allow up to 3,000 characters, update the control type of the field to 'text-area'.
 Under **Dialog control type**, choose **text area**.
-This control type is useful when copying original messages that are up to 3,000 characters long.

 ![Text area field](/assets/images/workbot/workbot-message-actions/text-area-config.png)
 *Text area control type in command input field*

 ![Text area in dialog](/assets/images/workbot/workbot-message-actions/copy-original-message.gif) *Text area in dialog*

+Currently, the maximum number of characters allowed in a dialog field is 3,000 characters.